AndreShannon/Summer-Research-2021/README.txt

-Google Colab stuff
-Created during the Summer of 2021 at UR by Dr. Szajda's Code Sleuths AKA The Arrogant Pricks.
+Created during the Summer of 2021 at the University of Richmond by Dr. Szajda's Code Sleuths AKA The Arrogant Pricks.
 (Mostly Angela Stefanovska, André Shannon, and Nikita Morozov)

+We were working on implementing an explanation method for automated voice processing systems, more specifically, adapting LIME to work with DeepSpeech2.

+This code was made to run in Google Colab since it's too slow without a GPU.

 We left off working on implementing Gaussian Mixture models so we could model the decision boundary like LEMNA does.
 I believe it still needs work, so I would not trust the Gaussian implementation as is.